NowickiLukasz/bike-styles/README.md

 ### Acknowledgement

-I would like to thank my mento for helping me with this project and the support from the Code Institute.
+- I would like to thank my mentor for helping me with this project and the support from the Code Institute.